roc-ket-cod-er/CustomDevBoard/journal.md

 ## Sumbiting and tuning

 Today I finished the pcb.
 I just added a small cr2032 holder for the back up batteries. that took some time as there are sooooo many components on the board already, but I did it.
 Then I just worked on submitting.

+## Ordering Parts.

+Today, I just worked on adding everything to my cart on LCSC...

+And payed for my PCB

+### HOURS 1